 I was born outside of Seattle, Washington.
 I lived in Seattle until I was about 16 and then we moved to New Jersey where I lived for the rest of high school and college.
 Then I lived in New York for almost 10 years, and now I’m in Los Angeles, finally back on the West Coast.

-“I never wanted to be a starving artist, so I took an entire decade of my life and dedicated it to working for others and building my own company.”
+“I should’ve moved to Los Angeles when I was 20…but I was too scared to do it.
+I never wanted to be a starving artist, so I took an entire decade of my life and dedicated it to working for others and building my own company.”

 Was there an “aha” moment with any of your creative endeavors where you knew, “This is what I want to do for the rest of my life?”